-Before delving into the question of a SAARC Refugee framework, the present legal framework warrants attention.
+&lt;sup>25 UN General Assembly, "Protocol against the Smuggling of Migrants by Land, Sea and Air, Supplementing the United Nations Convention against Transnational Organized Crime" (2000).
+Art 19(1) of the Migrant Smuggling Protocol: Nothing in this Protocol shall affect the other rights, obligations and responsibilities of States and individuals under international law, including international humanitarian law and international human rights law and, in particular, where applicable, the 1951 Convention and the 1967 warrants attention.
 Currently, the overall population of refugees exceeds 65 million, meaning that one in every 113 persons is a refugee.
 Yet refugees have no formally recognized international legal protection, thereby falling between the cracks of humanitarian law and assistance.
-As per the definition of refugee in the 1951 United Nations Convention relating to the Status of Refugees, any person "owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership in a particular social group, or political opinion, is outside the country of his nationality, and is unable to or, owing to such fear, is unwilling to avail himself of the protection of that country".
-This definition suffers from glaring defects as an asylum seeker may not be categorized as a refugee unless the criteria specified in the definition is satisfied.29 It can be contended that the present 1951 Convention and 1967 Protocol on refugees was developed in and for a different era.
-Arguably, the Conventions are based on the humanitarian premise, a law terribly insufficient for current times, primarily because such regime is based on individual state responsibility and is propelled by increased role of state in its application and interpretation.30 The present crisis demands concrete, viable solutions to the refugee crisis is South East Asian Countries, and therefore a new legal framework in view of the Rohingya refugee crisis is a necessity, from both pragmatic and humanitarian perspectives.
+As per the explanation of refugee in the 1951 United Nations Convention concerning to the position of Refugees, any person "owing to a well-founded fear of being persecuted for reasons of religion, race, membership, nationality in a certain political group, or social opinion, is outside the country of his people and population, and is unable to or, owing to such fear, is reluctant to benefit himself of the security of that republic".
+This definition suffers from glaring defects as an asylum seeker may not be categorized as a refugee unless the criteria specified in the definition is satisfied.
+It can be contended that the present 1951 Convention and 1967 Protocol on refugees was developed in and for a different era.
+Arguably, the Conventions are based on the humanitarian premise, a law terribly insufficient for current times, primarily because such regime is based on individual state responsibility and is propelled by increased role of state in its application and interpretation.
+The present crisis demands concrete, viable solutions to the refugee crisis is South East Asian Countries, and therefore a new legal framework in view of the Rohingya refugee crisis is a necessity, from both pragmatic and humanitarian perspectives.